peterbaudains/practical-guide-to-data-science-projects/README.md

 ---

 ### Q. How to approach this with reproducibility in mind?

-Some practical tips:

 1. Separate data from code
 2. Separate raw data from processed data
-3. Retain code for converting raw data to processed data
+3. Retain all code for converting raw data to processed data
 4. Build and think in terms of pipelines
 5. Modularise and test your code
 6. Version control your code
+7. Version control your data
+8. Have a Research Data Management Plan
-7. Document your code dependencies
+8. Document your code dependencies
-8. Tools for replicating research environments
+9. Use tools for replicating research environments

 ---